Zudest/KingdomDuels/content/rules-old.md

 ## 🔧 Deckbuilding

-These are the general rules for building your deck to play:
-- A **Main Deck** with exactly **30** cards (containing Spell cards, Trap cards and Normal Monster cards).
+Each player needs a **Main Deck** with exactly 30 cards and an **Extra Deck** with up to 20 cards.
+Your Main Deck can have Spell Cards, Trap Cards and Normal Monster Cards.
+Your Extra Deck can have Extra Deck Monster Cards and Rule Cards.

-- An **Extra Deck** with up to **20** cards (containing Rule cards and Extra Deck Monster cards).
-- Your Main Deck must be **Singleton**, meaning that you can only have 1 copy of each card in your Main Deck.
-But as an exception you can have **up to 1 card with up to 3 copies** and **up to 1 other card with up to 2 copies** in your Main Deck.
-- You must follow the **[Restricted List](/restricted-list/)**, as there are certain cards that have additional restrictions to be included in a deck.
+There are certain cards that have restrictions on  how many of them you are allowed to include in your deck, check the **[Restricted List](/restricted-list/)** for more information about this.

-As an additional note, take into account that the Duelist Setup Rule cards allow you to have in your decks any card listed in its "STRATEGY", ignoring the Restricted List limitations in deckbuilding.
-And if you want, you can add one or more Challenge Setup Rule cards to spice up a bit your deckbuilding skills (this is entirely optional).
+Duelist Setup Rule cards allow you to have in your decks any card listed in its "Cardlist" (in the quantity it specifies if its more than one) ignoring the Restricted List limitations in deckbuilding.

+(Optional) If you want, you can add one or more Challenge Setup Rule cards to your deck to spice up a bit your deckbuilding skills, but this is entirely optional.

 *Note: Additional deckbuilding limitations may be needed depending on the match-up or the players.
 Kingdom Duels is by nature an unbalance game so feel free to adjust the banlist/restrictions if you feel like it in the interest of a more fair gameplay experience.*